NativeScript/docs-v7/start/ns-setup-os-x.md

     * Android Support Repository
     * Android SDK Build-tools 22.0.0 or a later stable official release
     * (Optional) Genymotion to expand your testing options

+### Quick setup

+If this is your first time developing a mobile project, consider using the one-liner scripts in this section to effortlessly setup your machine.
+If you have experience developing mobile apps, you may skip to the [Environment Requirements](#environment-requirements) section below.

+Using Spotlight, search `Terminal` and start it.
+This opens a console window.
+Copy and paste this script:

+> ruby -e "$(curl -fsSL https://raw.githubusercontent.com/NativeScript/nativescript-cli/production/setup/native-script.rb)"

+The script calls some of the commands using `sudo` and you may need to provide your password several times.
+Note that the script downloads and installs some big dependencies and may take some time to complete.

 ## Environment Requirements